telerik/xaml-docs/controls/radpersistenceframework/features/persistence-framework-cross-version-support.md

 ## AllowCrossVersion

-The __AllowCorssVersion__ property gives you the ability to serialize Telerik controls with one version and deserialize them with another version.
+The __AllowCrossVersion__ property gives you the ability to serialize Telerik controls with one version and deserialize them with another version.
 To enable this set the property to True.

 #### __[C#] Example 2: Setting AllowCrossVersion__
 {{region persistence-framework-cross-version-support-1}}